mitchpaulus/neobem/doc/design_goals.md

   and logic.

-  And while I love statically typed languages, it doesn't make sense for this domain of problems. `bemp` is not meant to replace general purpose programming languages.
+  And while I love statically typed languages, it doesn't make sense for this domain of problems.
+Neobem is not meant to replace general purpose programming languages.
 It is a language designed specifically for generating comma separated data for input files.
 So there is no need to add verbosity to the language in the form of types.